This list reveals PRIMARY symptoms >>>>>> with secondary symptoms within each direct link....

 Whether you have been living with fibromyalgia for much of your lifetime, or are newly diagnosed, our site is designed to be user friendly and help you to live a better quality of life with fibromyalgia.

 Please trust me when I say that fibromyalgia is a very complex syndrome, and there are no "silver bullets".
-But there are solutions that will help many if not most of you.
+But there are solutions that will help us to live a better quality of life.

 And, those solutions vary depending on the symptom.
-If we are going to create a better quality of life, following my entire protocol is the most effective way; but, three of the five protocol steps are essential:
+If we are going to create a better quality of life, following our protocols is the most effective way, but as always, this is NOT about perfection.

 One of the defining attributes of fibromyalgia and myofascial pain is the effect on mobility about the body in time periods of a few hours to days at a time.
-This is often the result of severely tender "areas" of the fibro body and multiple trigger points which lie in various layers along the fascia and muscle groups and seemingly can pass the pain around.
-As painful as it sounds, light exercise, stretching, or even manipulation is the best treatment.
+This is often the result of severely tender "areas" of the fibro body and multiple trigger points which lie in various layers along the fascia and muscle groups.

 A couple of the items on the fibromyalgia symptoms list in this category deserve a tip.
 I personally don't have much problem with heat, but cold is a different matter.
 My greatest "cold" issues usually occur in the spring or fall when weather fronts often move thru accompanied by a drop in temperature.
 Being better prepared for weather change is essential with fibromyalgia.